Embracing the Complexity of Somatic Alterations in Kidney Cancer Care

 Machine learning–based approaches may play a role in further understanding of how somatic alterations influence responses or resistance to therapy.

-In a conversation with CancerNetwork® during a visit to Yale Cancer Center in New Haven, Connecticut, David A. Braun, MD, PhD, detailed his group’s work in understanding how somatic alterations may impact responses or resistance to treatment among patients with kidney cancer.
+In a conversation with CancerNetwork® during a visit to Yale Cancer Center in New Haven, Connecticut, David A. Braun, MD, PhD, detailed his group’s work in understanding how somatic alterations may affect responses or resistance to treatment among patients with kidney cancer.

 Braun, assistant professor at Yale School of Medicine and principal investigator in the Center of Molecular and Cellular Oncology within the Yale Cancer Center, stated that it is crucial to embrace the complexity of biomarkers in kidney cancer, as individual genetic alterations alone would not determine whether a tumor responds to therapy.
 As part of dissecting each potential predictor of response or resistance to treatment, Braun described how approaches such as machine learning–based tools may play a role in advancing the field’s understanding of these factors.